contains the active ingredient glimepiride

 quickly, can lead to loss of coordination, slurred speech, confusion, fitting, unconsciousness and coma.

-At the first signs of hypoglycaemia, immediately raise your blood sugar levels by taking the following:
+At the first signs of hypoglycaemia, immediately raise your blood sugar levels quickly by taking one of the following:

 5-7 jelly beans,